rasbt/reasoning-from-scratch/ch02/README.md

 &nbsp;
 ## Bonus material

 - [02_setup-tips](02_setup-tips/) contains optional Python setup recommendations and cloud GPU recommendations
+- [03_optimized-LLM](03_optimized-LLM) info on how to use a GPU-optimized version of the LLM